 Onelife Community Church, like most churches, have groups where people grow and do life together.
-Our two types of groups are Missional Families (Missional Communities) and Fight Clubs (discipleship groups of two or three people).
-At the bottom of this page are links to help you learn more about missional communities/families and discipleship groups known as Fight Clubs.
+Our two types of groups are Missional Families (Missional Communities) and DBS (discipleship groups of two or three people).

 1. Consider how to stir up one another to love and good works- We need to make a plan and consider how we will help one another love Jesus and experience his love.